Medical Statistics Careers Event 2020

 Sireesha Pamulapati, Biogen, UK

 Carol Reid, Roche, UK

 Heike Wöhling, Novartis, Germany

 The role of the regulatory committee is to provide the PSI/EFSPI viewpoint on regulatory issues.
 This includes promoting best practice, reviewing regulatory policy and guidelines, driving debate on future guidance, and engaging with statisticians in European regulatory agencies.

-During 2018 the regulatory committee held five regular committee meetings, as well as meetings with the EMA’s Biostatistics Working Party (BSWP) and the MHRA statisticians.
+During 2019 the regulatory committee held five regular committee meetings and met with the MHRA statisticians.
 The committee coordinated the review of several regulatory guidance documents (more detail below).
-Committee members have contributed to EMA and industry workshops, as well as webinars, on topics such as estimands, clinical trial transparency, and PROs.
-In addition; members of the committee helped organize the 3rd EFSPI workshop on regulatory statistics held in Basel as well as two plenary sessions at the PSI conference in Amsterdam (the regulatory town hall and an estimand role play).
+Committee members contributed to EMA and industry workshops, as well as webinars; helped organize the 4th EFSPI workshop on regulatory statistics held in Basel as well as a plenary session on Regulatory and HTA hot topics at the PSI conference in London.

-In July the chair of the regulatory committee transferred to Anna Berglind from Christoph Gerlinger, who is now the co-chair of the committee.
+In July the chair of the regulatory committee transferred to Christoph Gerlinger from Anna Berglind, who is now the co-chair of the committee.